Quality Management (Diploma-Part 2, L7, 10 ECTS)

 For queries relating to the course content

-€650 tuition fee paid direct to LIT upon registration.
+€650 tuition fee paid direct to TUS upon registration.

 An examination fee of approximately €175 is also payable direct to EIQA mid-way through the course.
+Please note that this exam will be classroom based at a venue to be confirmed by EIQA.
 The EIQA will contact students registered on the course directly for the exam payment and the payment must be paid directly to the EIQA.
 Tuition and Exam Fee can not be combined in one payment.
-Please do not include the exam payment when forwarding tuition fee to LIT.
+Please do not include the exam payment when forwarding tuition fee to TUS.